masrud/LeakSpot/README.md

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-visualizeVISJSLib: visualize the allocation-site graph
+visualizeVISJSLib: visualize the allocation-site graph.

 To do so, go to:
 /home/masoomeh/Research/DevelopedTools/SPE/LeakSpot/visualizeVISJSLib/DRAW/index.html